 How do website brokers sell websites?
 Usually, the brokers have a significant contact database to reach the largest possible base of buyers and sellers.
 Brokers build relationships with different buyers and sellers and try to connect them together when a deal makes sense.

-There are different types of internet business brokers, while some of them will adhere to the IBBA (international business brokers association) standards others don’t see it as being the best way to serve their clients.
-Many brokers will specialize in a certain type of online business like Coran from TheFBABroker or others who specialize in e-commerce websites.
+There are different types of internet business brokers.While some of them will adhere to the IBBA (international business brokers association) standards, others don’t see it as being the best way to serve their clients.
+Many brokers will specialize in a certain type of online business like Coran from TheFBABroker, or there are others who specialize in eCommerce websites.

-The brokerage fee a broker charges their customers is taken when a site is sold.
-Usually, it’s for their specialized services, and is calculated as a percentage of a specific transaction, or as a flat fee.
-For example a real estate broker fee is typically 2.5% while the market for an internet business broker justifies a higher fee of 7.5%-15% depending on the size of the deal.
+The brokerage fee a broker charges their client is taken when a site is sold.
+Usually, it’s for their specialized services and is calculated as a percentage of a specific transaction, or as a flat fee.
+For example, a real estate broker fee is typically 2.5%, while the market for an internet business broker justifies a higher fee of 7.5%-15%, depending on the size of the deal.

-Every broker has a contract with his clients that typically provides them exclusivity on a listing and may range from three to six months in the market.
+Every broker has a contract with his client that typically provides them exclusivity on a listing and may range from three to six months in the market.

 “Be honest with what you want and can afford.
 A broker cuts down your leg work a tremendous amount by providing you enough deal flow that you can find a business that really suits you.
 In order for that to work in your favor, you need to tell the broker your criteria.
 The best way to do this is to set up a criteria discovery call.
 They last between 15-30 minutes and they can be a huge help in creating an actionable game plan when it comes to acquiring an online business.
 Not only will it help you find what you want easier with a broker, but it will help you tap into the vast knowledge that the broker has that you’ll be able to use whether you acquire through a marketplace like us, or somewhere else down the road in your business.”